 May we have a debate or statement on funding for volunteer women’s support services, to ensure that they have the resources to empower women and defeat isolation?

 I know that the Leader of the House attaches great importance to this issue, as does the Home Secretary.
 I am sure they would join me in praising the work of the local organisation to which the hon.
 Gentleman referred.
 I urge him to keep pressing for suitable debate opportunities in the House to draw attention to this important issue for all hon.
-Members across the House.
+Members.

 With the threat of a national supermarket chain looking to take over a highly influential high-street location, the people of Crickhowell in my constituency came together to buy the building known as the “corn exchange”.
 Some 220 people invested in the project, which completed at Christmas time and now offers three outstanding shops and flats for rent.
 This is a prime example of an ambitious community-led project, so may we have a debate on what more the Government can do to encourage such outstanding community projects?